harness/developer-hub/docs/platform/delegates/troubleshooting/certificate-issues.md

    3. Copy the `BEGIN CERTIFICATE` and `END CERTIFICATE` blocks into a new `cacerts.pem` file.

-   4. Add the CA certificates to the delegate. go to [Install delegates with custom certificates](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/).
+   4. Add the CA certificates to the delegate.
+For more information, go to [Install delegates with custom certificates](/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs/).

 </details>